nickurak/dpretty/README.md

 This tool is designed to resolve the conflicts between some conflicting goals:

 1. A clean git history is one of the best ways to make your code readable, understandable, and reviewable.
-   - Therefore, each commit should do one thing and one thing only
+   - Therefore, each commit should do one thing and one thing only.
+   - _One of the best places to start improving your git commits is with good messages -- [Chris Beams has some great advice](https://chris.beams.io/posts/git-commit/).
+Making an effort to have good messages will encourage you to have commits that have clearly defined purposes too!_
 2. Automatic code formatting also improves the readability of you changes, but:
    - When your editor automatically formats your code, your commits generally are a combination of your functional changes, and the non-functional formatting changes